opendialogai/OpenDialogDocs/docs/conversational_markup.md

 Conversational design in OpenDialog relies on three key building blocks: **conversations**, **scenes** & **intents**.
 These three building blocks are in a hierarchical relationship where conversations contain scenes, and scenes contain intents.
 Within a single OpenDialog application there can be one or more conversations, with each conversation containing one or more scenes, and each scene containing one or more intents.

-OpenDialog conversations model a communication between two agents: a user and the OpenDialog application (otherwise referred to as a bot).
-In the conversational design this communication is primarily modeled by a simple alternation between user and bot intents, however there is also scope for more complex patterns by using **interpreters**, **conditions** and **actions**.
+OpenDialog conversations model communication between two agents: a user and the OpenDialog application (otherwise referred to as a bot).
+In conversational design this communication is primarily modeled by a simple alternation between user and bot intents, however there is also scope for more complex patterns by using **interpreters**, **conditions** and **actions**.

 Conversational markup in OpenDialog is defined using YAML, the basic structure of a conversation is as follows: